 Teaching English as a Second Language Endorsement

-- Methods and Materials for Teachers of English as a Second Language
+- Methods and materials for teaching English as a Second Language (ESL)

 Have questions?
 We’d love to talk to you!

 GU’s endorsement courses are an investment in your future.
 Classes you need to get where you are going at a price you can afford, and you can apply courses and credit toward a Greenville University graduate degree in ESL.